 Near-Zero Carbon Zones in China

 Policy Roadmap and Casestudy

-Following the 2015 Paris Agreement, China committed to peak emissions around 2030.
-Cities are identified as one of the most effective levers to achieve such reduction goal, as it accounts for 60% of CO2 emissions in China.
-To support cities to peak carbon emissions, central government of China established a national program, which sets a specific call for 50 near-zero carbon zones by 2050.
-Cities and regions are looking for technical supports to design and implement one near-zero carbon zone that can meet the carbon reduction goal, while supporting the economic growth.
+After the 2015 Paris Climate Agreement, China committed to peak emissions around 2030.
+Cities are identified as one of the most effective levers to achieve such a reduction goal, as they account for 60% of CO2 emissions in China.
+To support cities to peak carbon emissions, the central government of China established a national program that calls for 50 near-zero carbon zones by 2050.
+Cities and regions are looking for technical supports to design and implement near-zero carbon zones that can meet the carbon reduction goal while supporting economic growth.

-RMI has been working with Ningbo, a leading city in China, to develop a near zero emission zone at a 333km2 scale.
-The plan enables Ningbo to maintain the carbon emission just below 2017 level, while achieving 4 times growth in GDP, by 2030.
-Based on the experience with Ningbo, along with examination of other leading near/net zero carbon zones elsewhere globally, we summarized seven things to do to ensure a success of the near zero carbon zone, aiming to support continues emission reduction effort in China, as well as other countries globally.
+RMI has been working with Ningbo, a leading city in China, to develop a near-zero emission zone at a 333 square kilometer scale.
+The plan enables Ningbo to maintain carbon emissions just below the 2017 level, while achieving four times the growth in gross domestic product by 2030.
+Using the Ningbo experience, along with examination of other leading near- and net-zero carbon zones globally, RMI summarized seven practices to ensure success of near-zero carbon zones.
+This analysis aims to support continuous emissions reduction in China, as well as other countries.